Andor Season 2: Everything we know so far

 “It’ll be very different.
 The next four years are not about becoming a revolutionary.
 They’re about learning to be a leader and how difficult it is to put the alliance together and what happens to people who are the original gangsters versus the establishment and a lot of different other issues.”

 We also know the ending of Andor will lead directly into the events of Rogue One.
-The final chunk of Season 2 will be set “three, four days before the beginning of Rogue One, and our final scene has always been known, which will be walking him into the first scene of Rogue One.”
+In fact, the final three episodes specifically, will cover “the last three days before Rogue One,” Gilroy confirmed in an interview with Empire.
+“Our final scene has always been known, which will be walking him into the first scene of Rogue One.”

 Gilroy has also teased “heavy” moments for Mon Mothma in the second season, particularly after Genevieve O’Reilly’s performance became a highlight of the show.